 Once I completed mechanical repairs, I adjusted the saddle height and set off for my first test ride.
 As the rims and frame are made of steel, the extra weight means riding up hills, even in low gear, requires additional effort.
 It’s a solid ride and is most suited to town biking, that is, riding on surfaces with little to no grade.
 Even then, a not inconsiderable amount of effort is required to gain momentum when pushing off in first gear.

 Having conducted two test rides around Balmain and Rozelle, I found the stock standard AW (wide-ratio) Sturmey Archer 3-speed hub to be highly geared.
-Rather than apply undue force to the low-gear pawls and cranks, the future owner of this bicycle, if they decide to ride it, is well advised to dismount and push when an incline presents itself.
+Rather than apply undue force to the low-gear pawls and cranks, one is well advised to dismount and push when an incline presents itself.
+[Update: Since publishing this piece I have learnt that to reduce the gear ratio, the standard 18 tooth sprocket can be replaced with a sprocket that has a higher tooth-count]

 I’ve read somewhere that the braking power of Raleigh models with steel rims is substandard.
 This has certainly not been my experience.
 I had full command of the bicycle’s deceleration and after some initial squeaking the brakes settled in quite nicely.